RELATIONSHIPS: EFFECT ON PAYMENTS

-Your circumstances of your relationship may effect your payment along the following lines:
+Your circumstances of your relationship may affect your payment along the following lines:

 Married (YA Couple)